ijward/Optima-Partners/solution/README.md

   - `results.csv` — finishing position of each driver per race including fastest lap.
 - `results/`    : Generated outputs (JSON files) by year, e.g. `stats_2018.json` through `stats_2024.json`.
 - `solution/`   :
-  - `main.py` — script to import the csvs and join based on raceId.
-Requirements specify fields to be exported and their names, creating one JSON file per year.
+  - `main.py` — script to import the CSVs and join based on `raceId`.
+Filters results to include only race winners (position = 1) and creates one JSON file per year with race statistics.
+  - `functions.py` — contains the `import_csv_to_df()` function for importing CSV files to pandas DataFrames with configurable delimiters and index columns.

 ## Quick Start